peterthenelson/fiolin/docs/form.md

 **value**: _string_

-> The value to associate with this radio button
+> The value to associate with this radio button.
+Unlike most form inputs, multiple radio buttons share a name, so for them, value is also used to identify them.

 **checked?**: _boolean_